 45 And he shall plant the tents of his palace between the seas and the glorious holy mountain; yet he shall come to his end, and no one will help him (Daniel 11:45).

 The description in Daniel 11:45 is not the same as what is in Ezekiel 38 and 39.
-In Ezekiel 38 and 39 Gog/Magog is helped by “many” (Ezekiel 38:6,15) “peoples” (Ezekiel 39:4), which is not the case of the King of the North in Daniel 11:45.Thus, Ewiak Ryszard’s assertion that “Ezekiel Chapter 38 and 39 = Daniel 11:45” makes little sense (for details on Russia in prophecy, including explanations of the timing of Russia's roles in Ezekiel 38 and 39, please see the article Russia: Its Origins and Prophesied Future and Ezekiel 38: For Russia & Iran in Our Day?)
+In Ezekiel 38 and 39 Gog/Magog is helped by “many” (Ezekiel 38:6,15) “peoples” (Ezekiel 39:4), which is not the case of the King of the North in Daniel 11:45.Thus, Ewiak Ryszard’s assertion that “Ezekiel Chapter 38 and 39 = Daniel 11:45” is not accurate (for details on Russia in prophecy, including explanations of the timing of Russia's roles in Ezekiel 38 and 39, please see the article Russia: Its Origins and Prophesied Future and Ezekiel 38: For Russia & Iran in Our Day?)

 Although it is in the north, the Bible (when more specific) appears to refer to those in Russia as part of the “far north” (Ezekiel 38:3,6, 14-15).
 Russia is currently the most massive military power of the “far north.”

 However, as Ewiak Ryszard and others have admitted, historically it has been Greek (and perhaps also Roman) emperors which have fulfilled past prophecies of the King of the North.